Note: TV Tropes is currently unable to play music from the web page. For optimum viewing experience, hum "Inevitabilis" while reading below.note

 - The main theme of the 2007 I Am Legend has a notable piano part with solo sections.
 Thinking about it, the piano part may represent Neville's solitary existance surrounded by the evidence of his failure and memories of what once was, the strings brass and percussion parts.

-- Oddly enough, the opening piano score from Bad Santa is oddly touching, hearing Billy Bob Thornton monologue about how crappy a person he is while Chopin's Nocturn Op.9 No.2 plays is rather moving.
+- The opening piano score from Bad Santa is oddly touching.
+Hearing Billy Bob Thornton monologue about how crappy a person he is while Chopin's Nocturn Op.9 No.2 plays is rather moving.

 - Battle Royale II has Memories, played by Shiori Kitano on a piano she finds in Shuya's base.
 As she plays, the scene cuts between her in the present, and her remembering how horribly she treated her father in years gone by.